ethereum/devp2p/discv5/discv5-theory.md

 ### Tickets

+### Tickets

 A ticket is a registrar-issued, registrar-authenticated object that allows an advertiser to retry a registration attempt after waiting.

 A ticket is bound to a specific advertisement and registrar.
-The advertisement binding includes the service identifier and a digest of the advertised ENR.
-If the advertisement includes service-specific payload, the ticket also covers that payload.
+The advertisement is denoted `ad` and includes the service identifier, the advertised ENR, and any service-specific advertisement payload.
+The ticket contains a digest of this advertisement, denoted `adDigest`.

 The advertiser uses the latest ticket issued by the registrar when retrying the registration.
-A ticket issued for one service, advertised ENR, advertisement payload, or registrar MUST NOT be accepted for a different registration request.
+A ticket issued for one advertisement or registrar MUST NOT be accepted for a different registration request.
+In particular, a ticket issued for one service, advertised ENR, or advertisement payload MUST NOT be reused for another.

 The ticket is opaque to the advertiser.
 The advertiser does not interpret the ticket contents; it stores the latest ticket returned by the registrar and presents it in the next registration attempt to the same registrar.
-The exact ticket encoding, authentication mechanism, signature format, and signature domain are specified in the wire-format document.
+The exact ticket encoding, digest function, authentication mechanism, signature format, and signature domain are specified in the wire-format document.

 Algorithmically, a ticket contains enough authenticated information for the registrar to verify:

-- `serviceID`: the service identifier to which the ticket applies;
-- `enrDigest`: the digest of the advertised ENR to which the ticket applies;
+- `adDigest`: the digest of the advertisement to which the ticket applies;
-- `payloadDigest`: the digest of any service-specific advertisement payload covered by the registration, if such a payload exists;
 - `tinit`: the registrar-local time at which the ticket was first issued;
 - `tmod`: the registrar-local time at which the ticket was last modified;
 - `twait`: the remaining waiting duration reported to the advertiser;
 - `auth`: registrar authentication over the ticket contents.

 The registrar authenticates the ticket, for example by signing the ticket body or applying a registrar-local MAC.
 A registrar MUST reject a ticket that fails authentication or that was not issued by that registrar.

 The timestamps `tinit` and `tmod` are generated and interpreted only by the registrar.
 They are local to the registrar and are not compared against the advertiser's clock.
 The only timing value used by the advertiser is the relative waiting duration `twait` reported by the registrar in the registration response.

 A retry is valid only during the registration window associated with the ticket: